washu-tag/scout-gh-test/helm/grafana/README.md

 Any changes to the Grafana configuration can be made in the `values.yaml` file.
 The Grafana UI can also be used to make changes to the configuration but ideally the `values.yaml` file should be used to make changes.

-## Working with Dashboards
+## Provisioning Dashboards and Alerts

-Dashboards are stored as JSON files and can be managed with Git.
+Dashboards and alerts are stored as JSON files which we can be manage with Git.
 Unfortunately, the Grafana UI doesn't support Git integration.
-Grafana is setup to persist between restarts, so you won't lose your dashboards if the pod is restarted.
-But some core dashboards we will want to manage with Git.
-To do this, dashboards are developed in the Grafana UI, exported as JSON, and then stored in the `dashboards` directory.
-The `kustomization.yaml` file will build the ConfigMap for the dashboards and the Grafana sidecar will load the dashboards into Grafana.
+Grafana is setup to persist between restarts, so you won't lose your dashboards or alerts if the pod is restarted or the helm chart is uninstalled.
+But some core dashboards and alerts we will want to manage with Git.
+To do this, dashboards and alerts are developed in the Grafana UI, exported as JSON, and then stored in the `dashboards` or `alerts` directory.
+The `kustomization.yaml` file will build the ConfigMap for the dashboards and alerts and the Grafana sidecar will load them into Grafana.
 To save or update a dashboard in our Git repository, export the dashboard as JSON and save it in the `dashboards` directory.
-If it's a new dashboard, update the `kustomization.yaml` file to include the new dashboard.
-The redeploy the dashboard config maps with `kubectl apply -k . -n grafana`.
+If it's a new dashboard or alert, update the `kustomization.yaml` file to include the new JSON file.
+Then redeploy the config maps with `kubectl apply -k . -n grafana`.

+Note the JSON objects for dashboards and alerts contain a `uid`.
+If adding a new dashboards or alert JSON, it is helpful to set this to a human readable value so that it is easier for us to track in Git and log files.

+### Slack Alerts

+Grafana documentation for [Configure Slack for Alerting](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/integrations/configure-slack/#configure-slack-for-alerting) gives the option of using a Slack App + API Token or a Webhook.
+We are using the token method with the scope set to`chat:write`.
+After obtaining the token and channel id, you can replace the `SLACK_TOKEN` and `SLACK_RECIPIENT` values in the `alerts/contact-points/slack-contact-point.json` file respectively.
+The Slack contact point will be deployed as a secret when running `kubectl apply -k . -n grafana`.